 Our guide to Mirrorlink the most popular automotive smartphone integration system that mirrors your phone screen in your car.

-MirrorLink is a car based technology system that is designed to allow you to safely access information, entertainment and communication features of your mobile phone while driving.
+MirrorLink is a car-based technology system that is designed to allow users to safely access information, entertainment and communication features of their mobile phone while driving.

 MirrorLink has become increasingly popular alongside similar systems like Apple CarPlay for iPhone users and Android Auto, because as smartphone users become ever more reliant on their devices, the advantages of accessing apps, playlists and data on the move have become more and more appealing.
 The big difference between the three systems is that while Apple CarPlay and Android Auto are closed proprietary systems with ‘built in’ software for functions such as navigation or voice controls – as well as the ability to run certain externally developed apps – MirrorLink has been developed as an entirely open source system.